ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/streaming-methods/README.md

 ## Using Telegraf to run a Python Program on Input Data

 Similar to the discussion above, we are not sure about the level of effort required to get a Python program to successfully run from Telegraf.
 Going this route could result in a high-effort unsuccessful method (however, it should be noted that this may ultimately be the fastest method).

+## Others

+There may be other methods (using PySpark etc) that could work.
+However, given the timeline unless an obvious method is identified, additional methods are not being pursued.